ipfs/specs/BITSWAP.md

 ### Block Sizes

-Bitswap implementations must support sending and receiving individual blocks of sizes up to 2MiB
+Bitswap implementations must support sending and receiving individual blocks of sizes less than or equal to 2MiB

 ## Bitswap 1.1.0